California Custody and Co-Parenting Laws

 Paternity and Parental Rights in California

-Until legal parentage is established, the mother has sole legal and physical custody by default.
+Until legal parentage is established for the non-birthing parent, the person who gave birth has sole legal and physical custody by default—this is a temporary legal placeholder, not a preference for one parent.
 Once parentage is confirmed, the court can issue orders for legal custody, physical custody, parenting time, and child support, allowing both parents to participate fully in the child’s life.

 Best Interest of the Child Standard

-California courts make all custody and parenting time decisions based on the best interest of the child standard.
-This standard requires judges to evaluate what arrangement will best support the child’s health, safety, welfare, and long-term well-being.
-There is no automatic preference for either parent, and courts do not assume children should live primarily with one parent based on gender or past roles.
+California courts make all custody and parenting time decisions, both physical custody and legal custody, based on the best interest of the child.
+Judges evaluate which arrangement will best support the child’s safety, stability, routine, and long-term well-being.
+There is no automatic preference for either parent, and courts do not assume children should live primarily with one parent based on gender or past caregiving roles.

-California Family Code §3011 outlines the core factors courts must consider.
-Judges evaluate the specific circumstances of each family to determine which arrangement provides the most stable, supportive environment for the child.
+California Family Code §3011 outlines the main factors judges must consider.
+Courts look at the specific circumstances of each family to determine which arrangement provides the most supportive and child-focused environment.

 Courts commonly review: